 Company law requires the directors to prepare Group and parent Company financial statements for each financial year.
-Under that law and as permitted by Euronext Stock Exchange the directors have elected to prepare the Group and parent Company financial statements in accordance with UK accounting standards and applicable law, including FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland.
+Under that law and as permitted by the Nordic ABM operated by the Euronext Stock Exchange in Oslo the directors have elected to prepare the Group and parent Company financial statements in accordance with UK accounting standards and applicable law, including FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland.